-Introduced in the late 1980s, this drug is favored by many physicians because its side effects are much less severe than many other chemotherapeutic drugs, particularly cisplatin, which is the "parent" drug of carboplatin (meaning that carboplatin is a modified form of cisplatin).
+Introduced in the late 1980s, this cancer drug is favored by many physicians because its side effects are much less severe than many other chemotherapeutic drugs, particularly cisplatin, which is the "parent" drug of carboplatin (meaning that carboplatin is a modified form of cisplatin).
 Carboplatin is most commonly used to treat ovarian, lung, head, and neck cancers, but has also shown some success in treating mesothelioma.

 Chemotherapeutic drugs are designed to kill cancer cells.
 Carboplatin works by breaching the cellular wall and binding to the cell's DNA, preventing the cell from dividing and functioning normally, which eventually kills the cell.
 These drugs target cancer cells because they are attracted only to cells that divide rapidly.

 Get help connecting with the nation's top mesothelioma doctors and cancer centers.Get Help Now

 Carboplatin chemotherapy is typically administered on an out-patient basis at a hospital or treatment center.
 The medication is given intravenously, usually once every 28 days.
 In cases where a patient with mesothelioma requires more frequent chemotherapy, or where carboplatin treatment is combined with other treatments or drugs, it may be administered on an in-patient basis, requiring a stay of two or more consecutive days in the hospital.